Ingeborg of Denmark, Queen of Norway: Biography

 On 16 December 1263 King Haakon IV of Norway died while fighting the Scottish king over the Hebrides, and Magnus became the ruler of Norway.
 Ingeborg is not known to have played any part in politics as queen.
-Her two older sons Olaf (1262 – 15 March 1267) and Magnus (b. and d.
-1264) died in infancy, but the youngest two would later become Kings of Norway: Eric II (1268 – 13 July 1299) and Haakon V (ca. 10 April 1270 – 8 May 1319).
+Her two older sons, Olaf (1262 – 15 March 1267) and Magnus (b. and d.
+1264), died in infancy, but the youngest two would later become Kings of Norway: Eric II (1268 – 13 July 1299) and Haakon V (ca. 10 April 1270 – 8 May 1319).

 In 1280, she became a widow.
 Ingeborg was an important figure in the leadership of the country during the minority of King Eirik, though she was not formally named regent.
 Her influence grew after her son was declared adult in 1283.
-Her principal ally was Alv Erlingsson, who had been a second cousin of her husband King Magnus and served as the governor Borgarsyssel which today makes up the county of Østfold.
+Her principal ally was Alv Erlingsson.

 During the reign of her cousin King Eric V of Denmark, Ingeborg begun a feud regarding her inheritance, which she had never received.
 This largely private feud caused hostility between Norway and the German Hanseatic cities and a tense relationship with Denmark.
 Several Danish nobles, including Count Jacob of Halland, took her side against the Danish monarch, but she died before the affair was finished.